ivangfr/springboot-mesos-chronos/README.md

 ## Goal

-The goal of this project is to create a simple java application and use `Chronos` to run it in specific intervals.
+The goal of this project is to create a simple Java application and use [`Chronos`](https://mesos.github.io/chronos) to run it in specific intervals.
 In order to simulate finishing status of the job (successfully or error), there is an environment variable `EXIT_CODE` that can be set as:
 ```
 0 = success (default)